About the IPCR Initiative

 [Special Note: there will be documents uploaded here which have links to documents at “old websites” (which are now archived).
 Thus, there will be some “non functioning” or “no longer active” links in some documents (some, more than others).
 In documents where it is practical, I will—in the near future—re-create such documents, so that they have “active” links (links now pointing to documents “housed” at this new, active, and online website).
 Meanwhile, if readers try a link in a document, and find that the link is “no longer active”, readers can try looking through this website—maybe the link is to a document they can find here.
 There is also the possibility of sending an email to me, and I can post the document in the “Collected Writings” section.
 So… there are ways to remedy the problem.
 I thank readers for their patience.
 SP]

-From 2008--2012, three outreach efforts this writer made in an effort to build The Interfaith Peacebuilding and Community Revitalization (IPCR) Initiative.
-Here is a link to a one page description of those outreach efforts, and below are links to some of the key documents used to describe the resources being offered, and the potential for collaboration and partnerships--during those outreach efforts.
+From 2005--2012, this writer carried out four major outreach initiatives--to share educational resources, and in an effort to build The Interfaith Peacebuilding and Community Revitalization (IPCR) Initiative.
+Here is a link to a two page overview of those outreach efforts, and below are links to some of the key documents/educational resources being shared during those outreach efforts.

 Two IPCR Newsletters

-“The IPCR Journal/Newsletter Spring 2005” issue (14 pages) is noteworthy because it has detailed descriptions of seven of The Eight IPCR Concepts—and much of that content has remained as it was written then [see updated version “Ten Steps for Long Term Culture Change" (30 pages; 2009, 2014)].
+“The IPCR Journal/Newsletter Spring 2005” issue (14 pages) is noteworthy because it has detailed descriptions of seven of The Eight IPCR Concepts—and much of that content has remained as it was written then [see "Brief Descriptions of The Eight IPCR Concepts" (2009); “Ten Steps for Long Term Culture Change" (2014); and "13 Steps for Long Term Culture Change" (2017) (a second CPCS Initiative Summary Paper)].

 “The IPCR Journal/Newsletter Winter 2010-2011” issue (58 pages) includes: a) an 11 page introduction to The IPCR Initiative (“Creating a Multiplier Effect of a Positive Nature”) b) a 15 step outline for Community Visioning Initiatives c) 8 sample questions for a preliminary survey d) a list of 117 related fields of activity e) an introduction to the concept “Peace Returned on Resources Invested” f) a 9 page section titled “A Call to Women’s Organizations Associated with Peacebuilding and Philanthropy” g) a section describing opportunities for local newspapers to contribute valuable community service—and thus contains enough detail associated with the IPCR peacebuilding approach to be a valuable starting point for brainstorming sessions, exploratory meetings, and workshops associated with planning and implementing a Community Visioning Initiative.